A father-son story told in the 1950's...

 A memory recalled...

 In a subsequent conversation between Kirk Mee III and Rick Martin regarding the Dillinger story, Rick mentioned that, during times when he and Luther McVicker were riding in Rick's auto, Luther told Rick that that a man known as "Dad" Irwin got away with a double murder on a farm west of Darrtown, on Schollenbarger Road.
 Rick's story triggered Kirk's memory of an anecdote that his father told him some 65-70 years before.
-And, with that, Kirk and Rick began a quest to uncover the truth about the double murder.
+And, with that, Kirk and Rick began a quest to uncover the tale of the double murder.

 The power of conversation...